12 Top-Rated Tourist Attractions in Guadalajara

 Seeing all the highlights of Guadalajara and its surrounding attractions is easier with the help of a knowledgeable local.
 These organized tours cover the best sights in and around the city and include expert, English-speaking local guides, as well as hotel pickup and drop-off:

-- City Sightseeing: Architecture, history, and shopping are key highlights on the Guadalajara and Tlaquepaque Tour.
-This five-hour excursion includes a tour of the top sites in downtown Guadalajara, including Plaza De Armas and the Guadalajara Cathedral, the brimming market stalls at Mercado Libertad, and the historical monuments at Liberation Square.
+- Architecture, history, and shopping are key highlights on the Guadalajara and Tlaquepaque Tour.
+This six-hour excursion includes a tour of the top sites in downtown Guadalajara, including Plaza De Armas and the Guadalajara Cathedral, the brimming market stalls at Mercado Libertad, and the historical monuments at Liberation Square.
 Next stop is the picturesque colonial town of Tlaquepaque, where you can wander the cobblestone streets and shop for souvenirs at the local market.

-- Lake Chapala and Ajijic: Explore the picturesque lakeside villages of Ajijic and Chapala with personal attention from your expert guide on the small-group Lake Chapala and Ajijic Half-Day Tour from Guadalajara.
+- Explore the picturesque lakeside villages of Ajijic and Chapala with personal attention from your expert guide on the small-group Lake Chapala and Ajijic Half-Day Tour from Guadalajara.
 Travel by minibus to Lake Chapala; sit back and relax on a cruise to Scorpion Island; and then admire the colonial architecture in the charming village of Ajijic, where you can shop in the boutiques and sample authentic Mexican food.